-The news these days seems to be filled with stories of massive layoffs, mortgage foreclosures and jumping bankruptcy rates.
+The news these days seems to be filled with stories of mortgage payment stress, jumping bankruptcy rates and rising credit card delinquencies.
 What can be done to get through these challenging times?

 Glenn is in sales.
 He is still working the same number of hours per week, but his income has dropped by about 35%.
 Fortunately, Glenn and his wife had financed very little of their lifestyle, so they simply made changes to their discretionary spending habits.
 For example, instead of going out for restaurant meals three or four times per week, they now only go out once or twice per month.

 Jim and Karen, on the other hand, were carrying a large amount of debt on some of their lifestyle spending.
 When Jim's hours were cut at work, he lost the overtime income they had counted on.
 This put a serious strain on their monthly budget.
 They came to realize that it made more sense for Karen to stay home with their two children during the day to avoid day care costs.
 With Jim's shorter hours, he now looks after the kids while Karen works an evening shift.
 He also works a part-time job on weekends.

 Wayne and Linda had been in the habit of living below their means and setting aside a certain portion of every pay cheque.
 When Wayne and his coworkers took a temporary pay cut to keep the company going, they used their rainy day savings to get through the income drop.